Fernando Collor de Mello

-Collor has served as Senator for Alagoas since February 2007.
+Later, after some time living in obscurity, Collor served as Senator for Alagoas from February 2007 to February 2023.
 He first won election in 2006 and was reelected in 2014.
 In August 2017, Collor was accused by Brazil's Supreme Federal Court of receiving around US$9 million in bribes between 2010 and 2014 from Petrobras subsidiary BR Distributor.
+On April 24, 2025, his immediate arrest was ordered to serve his sentence by the Supreme Court justice Alexandre de Moraes.
+In the early hours of April 25, he was arrested by the Brazilian Federal Police.